Table 6.38 — EEs for EAs whose label begins with C

 CHARGED_PARTICLE_SPECIES The species of a charged <PARTICLE>.

-ALPHA A form of ionizing radiation ejected from the nucleus of a radioactive material that consists of 2 <<<PROTON>>>s and 2 neutrons: the equivalent of a helium ion; an alpha particle.
+ALPHA A form of ionizing radiation ejected from the nucleus of a radioactive material that consists of 2 <<<PROTON>>>s and 2 neutrons: the equivalent of a helium ion; alpha.
 1

-ELECTRON An elementary nuclear particle which has a mass 1/1837 that of a <<<PROTON>>> and carries a negative charge; an electron.
+ELECTRON An elementary nuclear particle which has a mass 1/1837 that of a <<<PROTON>>> and carries a negative charge; electron.
 2

-HYDROGEN_ION A hydrogen atom without an <<<ELECTRON>>>.
+HYDROGEN_ION A hydrogen atom without an <<<ELECTRON>>>; hydrogen ion.
 3

-OXYGEN_ION An oxygen atom from which one or more <<<ELECTRON>>>s have been removed.
+OXYGEN_ION An oxygen atom from which one or more <<<ELECTRON>>>s have been removed; oxygen ion.
 4

-PROTON An elementary nuclear particle which has a mass number of 1 and carries a positive charge; a proton.
+PROTON An elementary nuclear particle which has a mass number of 1 and carries a positive charge; proton.
 5

 CHEMICAL_AGENT_TYPE The type of a chemical agent that can kill, seriously injure, or incapacitate <HUMAN>s or <NON_HUMAN_ANIMAL>s through its physiological properties.

-CX Phosgene oxime (dichloroform oxime); a blistering/oxime agent which is used to cause casualties; CX.
+CX Phosgene oxime (dichloroform oxime), a blistering/oxime agent which is used to cause casualties; CX.
 7

 DGA A dusty version of <<<GA>>>, making it more of an inhalation hazard; DGA.
 10